-The Ladoga-Clark Township Public Library offers access to information resources on the Internet in response to advances in technology and to the changing information needs of the community.
+The Ladoga-Clark Twp Public Library offers access to information resources on the Internet in response to advances in technology and to the changing information needs of the community.
 Internet access is one of many components of the library’s resources designed to meet the educational, informational and recreational needs of the community.

 The internet and its available resources contain a wide variety of material and opinions from many points of view.
 Some sites accessible via the internet may contain material that is inaccurate, defamatory, illegal or potentially offensive to some people.
 Users are responsible for determining that information they access is acceptable, reliable and suitable to their needs.

-In offering internet access, library staff cannot control links and sites that often change rapidly and unpredictably.
-Ladoga-Clark Township Public Library has implemented filtering software on its computers to protect against visual depictions of obscenity, child pornography, and materials harmful to minors.
+In offering Internet access, library staff cannot control links and sites that often change rapidly and unpredictably.
+Ladoga-Clark Twp Public Library has implemented filtering software on its computers to protect against visual depictions of obscenity, child pornography, and materials harmful to minors.
 While the library attempts through this filtering software to prevent direct access to materials that would not be generally acceptable in a public library, it is technically impossible to prevent access to all objectionable material.
 Parents of minor children must assume responsibility for their children’s use of the internet at the library.
-The library staff, director, volunteers and/or board of trustees do not, and will not, take responsibility of acting in a parent’s absence.
+The library staff, director, volunteers and/or board of trustees do not and will not take responsibility of acting in a parent’s absence.
 Patrons under the age of 18 will not be permitted to use the internet unless a signed parental permission slip is on file in the library.
 Patrons ages 10 and under must be supervised by a parent or guardian during the internet session.
-The parent and/or guardian of any child, ages 11-17, assumes full responsibility for that child and any or all material he/she receives from the service provided.
+The parent and/or guardian of any child, ages 11-17, assume full responsibility for that child and any or all material he/she receives from the service provided.

-The use of the internet, either using library equipment or through connections provided by Ladoga-Clark Township Public Library is a privilege and access is voluntary.
+The use of the internet, either using library equipment or through connections provided by Ladoga-Clark Twp Public Library is a privilege and access is voluntary.
 Unacceptable use, as determined by the library, will result in disciplinary action.
 Unacceptable use includes, but is not limited to: